Safeguarding Therapeutics Act: What it does

 When introducing the bill, sponsors Brett Guthrie (R-KY) and Charles Engel (D-NY) noted the volume of counterfeit medical devices coming through the International Mail Facility at John F. Kennedy Airport.
 They noted that the threat posed by these devices to public health, as well as counterfeit COVID-19 vaccines, spurred them to write the legislation.

 Before the law was passed, any counterfeit devices being imported into the U.S. discovered by the government could be re-exported, finding its way back into the supply chain.
 The Safeguarding Therapeutics Act gives the FDA authority and a mandate to destroy counterfeits.

 Legislative history

 Guthrie and Engel introduced the bill, H.R.
 5663, during the 116th Congress on January 21, 2020.
 In the Senate, Sens.
 Mike Enzi and Maggie Hassan introduced a companion bill, S. 4225.

 The House bill was referred to the House Committee on Energy and Commerce, which held a hearing on the bill.
 The committee approved the legislation and the full U.S. House passed the bill on September 21.
 The Senate passed it on December 8.
-On January 5, 2021, President Donald J. Trump signed the bill, and it became Public Law 116–304.
+On January 5, 2021, President Trump signed the bill, and it became Public Law 116–304.